Terms and Conditions

 Fair Credit Reporting Act Disclosures

 Under the Fair Credit Reporting Act, the applicant has the right to notify us if the applicant believes we have reported inaccurate information to any Consumer Reporting Agency.
 Such notices should be sent in writing and include the applicant’s complete name, current address, social security number, telephone number, account number, type of account, specific item of dispute and the reason why it is believed the information was reported in error.
-Send notice to Executive Vice President and Chief Credit Officer, Chris Levy, Pursuit, 50 Beaver Street, Albany, NY 12207.
+Send notice to Executive Vice President and Chief Credit Officer, Richard Amsterdam, Pursuit, 19 British American Blvd East, Latham, NY 12110.

 U.S. Patriot Act of 2001